withastro/astro/.changeset/six-shrimps-glow.md

 "astro": patch
 ---

-Fix regression in routing priority for index pages in rest parameter folders and dynamic sybling trees.
+Fixes a regression in routing priority for index pages in rest parameter folders and dynamic sibling trees.

 Considering the following tree:
 ```